The International Workshop on OpenCL

-IWOCL is the annual gathering of international community of OpenCL developers, researchers, suppliers and members of the Khronos Working Groups to share best practise, and to promote the evolution and advancement of the standard.
-The meeting is open to anyone who is interested in contributing to, and participating in the community and is the premier forum for the presentation and discussion of new designs, trends, algorithms, programming models, software, tools and ideas for OpenCL.
-Additionally the conference provides a formal channel for community feedback to Khronos the industry body responsible for the standard.
+IWOCL is the annual gathering of international community of OpenCL, SYCL and SPIR developers, researchers, suppliers and members of the Khronos Working Groups to share best practise, and to promote the evolution and advancement of the standard.
+The meeting is open to anyone who is interested in contributing to and participating in the community and is the premier forum for the presentation and discussion of new designs, trends, algorithms, programming models, software, tools and ideas relating to OpenCL.
+Additionally the conference provides a formal channel for community feedback to the Khronos Group the industry body responsible for the standard.

 The IWOCL conference, community website and news feeds are made possible by the generous support of our sponsors.
 Sponsoring IWOCL is a great way to connect with our expert community of developers.
 Please contact Tim Lewis to discuss the various sponsorship opportunities available.

 OpenCL – The Open Standard for Parallel Programming of Heterogeneous Systems

 OpenCL (Open Computing Language) is the open, royalty-free API standard for cross-platform, parallel programming of diverse processors found in personal computers, servers, mobile devices and embedded platforms.
 The API greatly improves the speed and responsiveness of a wide spectrum of applications in numerous market categories including gaming and entertainment titles, scientific and medical software, professional creative tools, vision processing, and neural network training and inferencing.